cedmax/advent-of-code/2020/11/Readme.md

 <h2>--- Day 11: Seating System ---</h2><p>Your plane lands with plenty of time to spare.
 The final leg of your journey is a ferry that goes directly to the tropical island where you can finally start your vacation.
-As you reach the waiting area to board the ferry, you realize you&apos;re so early, nobody else has even arrived yet!</p>
+As you reach the waiting area to board the ferry, you realize you're so early, nobody else has even arrived yet!</p>
-<p>By modeling the process people use to choose (or abandon) their seat in the waiting area, you&apos;re pretty sure you can predict the best place to sit.
+<p>By modeling the process people use to choose (or abandon) their seat in the waiting area, you're pretty sure you can predict the best place to sit.
 You make a quick map of the seat layout (your puzzle input).</p>
 <p>The seat layout fits neatly on a grid.
 Each position is either floor (<code>.</code>), an empty seat (<code>L</code>), or an occupied seat (<code>#</code>).
 For example, the initial seat layout might look like this:</p>
 <pre><code>L.LL.LL.LL
 LLLLLLL.LL